-The Demystifier will not attempt to alter text that appears between HTML anchor tags (<A...> and </A>).
+The Demystifier will not attempt to alter text that appears between HTML anchor tags (<a...> and </a>).
 Otherwise, it would disrupt existing hyperlinks or text anchors.

 Yes.
-The MS-Demystifier gives absolute pathnames to the hyperlinks so they will work whether you move the files to another directory or another server.
+The SDS-Demystifier gives absolute pathnames to the hyperlinks so they will work whether you move the files to another directory or another server.
 No tweaking required.
 Whether they are sheets for your own use or your customers, the hyperlinks will reduce confusion about terminology and better inform the reader.

 Currently, no. But if you want to pay us, we'd be happy to consider doing it for you!